-The actuarial assumption used in the December 31, 2016, valuation were based on the results of an actuarial experience study conducted for the period January 1, 2013, through December 31, 2015.
+The actuarial assumption used in the December 31, 2017, valuation was based on the results of an actuarial experience study conducted for the period January 1, 2013, through December 31, 2015.
 The experience study is dated November 18, 2016.

 The actuarial assumption changes adopted by the Pension Plan for all groups based on the experience study: